-Study Skills support is available at all stages and is compulsory at stage 1.
+Study Skills support is available at both stages.

 Pastoral support

 All students are allocated a personal tutor to assist them with personal problems.
 Personal tutors are available to advise on module selection and to take an overview of students' performance